langer-jaros/learning/code/python/science/science.md

 # Science

 Wierd name for great modules to work with data, namely:
-NumPy, matplotlib, seaborn, jupyter and scikit
+Matplotlib, seaborn, jupyter and scikit

-Jaroslav Langer, 2020/03/14
+`2020/10/26, Jaroslav Langer`

 The knowlegde is taken partly from our seminars at FIT (CTU, Prague), partly form internet.